SHND/args-command-router/README.md

 # args-command-router

-Nodejs opinionated command-line argument router
+Nodejs opinionated command-line argument router.

+The idea behind **Args Command Router** is from the **ExpressJS** package, in which you can define different routes for different routines and functions based on the request.

 ![GitHub](https://img.shields.io/github/license/SHND/args-command-router)
 [![Build Status](https://travis-ci.org/SHND/args-command-router.svg?branch=master)](https://travis-ci.org/SHND/args-command-router)